-IGU has a long-term contract with Hilcorp which meets its current needs and the required gas supply to support an expansion of the liquefaction facility in Pt.
-Mackenzie.
+IGU has a long-term contract with Hilcorp which meets its current needs and the required gas supply to support IGU's growth. .
 This contract is for a base term of 5 years beginning in January 2021 and may be extended by two additional 3-year terms.
 Additionally, IGU has executed an LNG supply Agreement with Cryopeak LNG Solutions, which enables LNG purchases on an as needed and available basis.
 There have been no changes to IGU's gas and LNG supply portfolio in the last quarter.
+IGU management is exploring natural gas supply options.